The 8th Annual Conference (July 1st to 4th, 2026)

 Conference Venue

-The conference will take place on the museum campus of the Foguan Mountain Museum in Kaohsiung, Taiwan.
+The conference will take place on the museum campus of the Fo Guang Shan Buddha Museum in Kaohsiung, Taiwan.
 Please note that the site is located in a relatively remote area, approximately 25 km from the city center, or about 35 minutes by public transportation.
 On-campus accommodation will be available with sufficient capacity for all participants; alternatively, you may choose to stay in a hotel in the city center.
 Dining options of different types and price ranges are provided on campus, though please note that meals served there are exclusively vegetarian.

 Further details — including room reservation procedures and transportation information — will be announced in early 2026.